googlefonts/gf-docs/NewFonts2018/README.md

 # Uploading fonts to google/fonts

-This guide will assist users in uploading fonts to the [google/fonts](https://github.com/google/fonts) repository.
+This guide from May 2018 explains how to upload new font families to Google Fonts, by contributing via Pull Request to the [google/fonts](https://github.com/google/fonts) repository.

 ## Uploading